mlespiau/getdata-002-runanalysis/CodeBook.md

 * Subject: Unique id that identifies the study participant (1-30)
 * Activity: Describes the measured activity.
 (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 The rest of the columns are the featured extracted from the original data set.
-Plearse read the following section for its interpretation:
+Plearse read the following section for its interpretation.

 ## Features